Jan DeBlieu

-Jan DeBlieu is an American author and essayist whose work often focuses on how people are shaped by the landscapes and places where they live.
+Jan DeBlieu (born 1955) is an American author and essayist whose work often focuses on how people are shaped by the landscapes and places where they live.
 Her writing has been deeply influenced by the time she spent on the Outer Banks of North Carolina, her longtime home, and the landscape of her new home, the midcoast of Maine, where she moved in 2018 to escape sea level rise and strengthening tropical storms.

 She is the author of four books, including Hatteras Journal (1987), Meant to Be Wild (1991), Wind (1998) (which won the John Burroughs Medal for Distinguished Natural History Writing, the highest national honor for that genre) and Year of the Comets (2005).
 She also has published dozens of essays and magazine articles, both in literary journals and mainstream publications like The New York Times Magazine, Smithsonian, Audubon, and Orion.
 Her work has been widely anthologized.
 Online she has blogged for The Huffington Post, Tiny Buddha, and other sites.
 She was a major contributor to Home Ground: A Guide to the American Landscape, edited by Barry Lopez and Debra Gwartney (2006).

+Early life and education

 Born in 1955 in Parkersburg, West Virginia, her family moved to Wilmington, Delaware, when she was 18 months old.
 She grew up in Wilmington, attended the University of Delaware, and began working as a reporter for the Wilmington News-Journal newspapers while still in college.
-She worked briefly as a newspaper journalist but has spent most of her career writing essays, magazine articles, and books about natural landscapes and how the places where we spend our time help shape who we are.
-She is married to Jeffrey Smith DeBlieu.